 Category 1 storms have wind gusts that are above 74 mph.
 They can easily damage roofs, knockout windows, and rip off siding.
 It is also common for category 1 storms to cause tree branches to fall into homes or into other property.
 These storms almost always cause some power outages.

 Category 2 storms are characterized by winds that are above 96 mph.
 These storms, with nearly 100 mph winds, can cause serious damage to housing structures, trees, and power lines.
-All these things can lead to serious damage for homeowners causing everything from structural damage to flooding to fires.
+All these things can lead to serious damage for homeowners and business owners causing everything from structural damage to flooding to fires.
 It is also possible, as with any category of hurricane, that some people may be injured.

-Category 3 storms have winds gusts up to 111 mph and nearly guarantee that wherever they directly hit there will be loss of life and devastating property damage.
+Category 3 storms have winds gusts up to 111 mph and nearly guarantee that wherever they directly hit, there will be loss of life and devastating property damage.

 Category 4 storms have wind gusts of more than 131 mph and are considered extremely dangerous.
 Oftentimes, evacuation is necessary for category 4 storms.
-Damage from these storms can include ripping off the entire roof structure, tearing down entire walls, and throwing whole trees on to homes.
+Damage from these storms can include ripping off the entire roof structure, tearing down entire walls, and throwing whole trees onto homes.

 Hurricane Strength Compared to Rainfall

-Hurricanes strength and what category they are put into is always about the strength of the wind.
-They do not take into account the amount of rain a storm brings.
-Hurricanes can bring a few inches to even a few feet of rain in a short period of time.
-Fast moving storms with strong winds can bring so little rain it feels like an afternoon shower.
+Fast-moving storms with strong winds can bring so little rain it feels like an afternoon shower.
 But slow-moving storms with very little gusts of wind can linger and drop enormous amounts of rain in an area.
 As you can probably tell, both come with their own type of serious damage potential.